brainy-minds/Jterator/README.md

 * **data** folder contains all the data output in form of HDF5 files.
 These data are shared between modules.
 * **tmp** folder contains the temporary pipeline data that is shared between modules.
 These files are killed after successful completion of the pipeline.
 * **figures** folder contains the PDFs of the plots (optional).
+* **subfunctions** folder contains additional executable code, which is called by modules.

 Jterator allows only very simplistic type of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).
 Description of such work-flow must be put sibling to the folder structure described about, i.e. inside the Jterator project folder.
 Recognizable file name must be **'[ProjectName].pipe'**.
 Description is a YAML format.